osrf/ros2multirobotbook/src/ui.md

 # Tutorial: React WebApp

 In this section, we will go through an example of creating a React-based webapp to monitor door states and send door open/close requests.
-The tutorial will focus on the aspects of communicating with RMF, basic knowledge of React and Typescript is needed.
+The tutorial will focus on the aspects of communicating with RMF, basic knowledge of React and TypeScript is needed.

 Note that this isn't the only way to create a RMF UI application, as mentioned before, you can use any UI toolkit, the only requirement is to be able to send/receive ROS2 messages.